GiannisClipper/widget-weather-and-clock/readme.md

 Code developed for demo and educational purposes.
 Creates one or more widgets inside a web page showing information about the weather and the local time in any place of the world.

-User has to include a tag like <script src='widget-weather-and-clock.js'></script> inside head section and one or more tags like <script>new WeatherApiWidget(latitude, longitude, timeRefresh, remarks);</script> inside body section wherever wish.
-All the arguments are optional:
-- Latitude and longitude (ex.
-37.983810, 23.727539) represent location coordinates on the map, if ommitted the code automatically place them with coordinates that corresponds to client IP.
-- TimeRefresh (in milliseconds) define how frequent data refresh, if ommitted the default value is 90000 (15 minutes).
-- Remarks is a simple string displaying at the bottom line of the widget.

 Code gets information making requests to third party APIs:
 - From api.openweathermap.org gets weather data, with requests commited via gc-info.herokuapp.com (custom server written in Flask/Python) to bypass Cross Origin blocks.
 - From api.timezonedb.com gets local times, with requests commited via gc-info.herokuapp.com too.
 - From ipapi.co gets location coordinates that corresponds to client IP, with requests straight from the client.

+User has to include in head section a tag like this:
+- <script src='widget-weather-and-clock.js'></script>
+and in body section one or more tags like this:
+- <script>new WeatherApiWidget({latitude:37.983810, longitude:23.727539, timeRefresh:600000, width:180 border:'1px solid darkgreen', background:'cyan', color:'darkgreen'});</script>

+All the arguments are optional:
+- Latitude and longitude represent location coordinates on the map, if ommitted the code automatically place them with coordinates that corresponds to client IP.
+- TimeRefresh (in milliseconds) define how frequent data refresh, if ommitted the default value is 900000 (15 minutes).
+- Width, border, background and color corresponds to CSS values (widget's styling is isolated from document general styling).

 Live demo is here https://giannisclipper.github.io/widget-weather-and-clock/

-Athens 28 Jan 2019, Giannis Clipper
+Athens 31 Jan 2019, Giannis Clipper